 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in and out of reach of children.
 Store vials of insulin lispro in the refrigerator but do not freeze them.
 If necessary, you may store the vial you are using outside the refrigerator at room temperature, away from direct heat or sunlight, for up to 28 days.
 If your doctor tells you to dilute your insulin lispro, the vial of diluted medication can be stored for 28 days in the refrigerator or 14 days at room temperature, and a vial of diluted Admelog can be stored for 1 day (24 hours) in the refrigerator, or 4 hours at room temperature, and a vial of diluted Lyumjev can be stored for 4 days in the refrigerator or12 days at room temperature.
 Store insulin lispro solution or suspension pens and cartridges that are not in use in the refrigerator but do not freeze them.
 Store the insulin lispro solution or suspension pen and cartridge you are using outside the refrigerator at room temperature for up to 28 days.
 Store prefilled pens containing Humalog Mix75/25 or Humalog Mix50/50 that are in use outside the refrigerator should be discarded after 28 days, and the insulin lispro suspension pens stored outside the refrigerator should be discarded after 10 days.
-Insulin lispro used in an external insulin pump should be thrown away if it is exposed to temperatures over 98.6°F. The temperature of the insulin may be higher than the outside air temperature if the pump housing, cover, tubing, or sport case is exposed to sunlight or direct heat.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Insulin lispro used in an external insulin pump should be discarded if it is exposed to temperatures over 98.6°F. The temperature of the insulin may be higher than the outside air temperature if the pump housing, cover, tubing, or sport case is exposed to sunlight or direct heat.

 In case of emergency/overdose